Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab4_Ansible/README.md

 # Lab 5 – Ansible Playbook with Copilot

 ## Scenario
 Provision a web server fleet using Ansible, leveraging Copilot to scaffold roles, inventories, and handlers.
-This lab shares the YAML/Ansible 20% workload segment and converts outputs from the PowerShell (Lab 2), Python (Lab 3), and YAML (Lab 4) exercises into idempotent automation.
+This lab shares the YAML/Ansible he PowerShell (Lab 2), Python (Lab 3), and YAML (Lab 4) exercises into idempotent automation.

 ## Learning Goals